-A shabby chic kitchen needs furniture pieces and decor with chippy paint like this.
+A shabby chic kitchen calls for furniture pieces and decor with chippy paint like this bench.

 This is a beautiful little hutch I’d love to have space for in my farmhouse kitchen:

-I like that anything vintage looking works, anything that isn’t even in perfect condition.
+I like that anything vintage looking works in a shabby chic kitchen, even anything that isn’t in perfect condition.
 You can buy any vase or container or little shelf at a thrift store and paint it white for added accents.

-I have a farmer house sink like this one in my Blue Cottage — it’s the one thing I insisted on in the whole house.
+I have a farmhouse sink like this one in my Blue Cottage — it’s the one thing I insisted on in the whole house.

 When you order one, make sure you get free shipping — these sinks are very heavy!
 I ordered a fireclay farmhouse sink because it’s so durable.

-This one is reversible — check out the other side!
+This sink is reversible — check out the other side!

 A chandelier in the kitchen?
 Yes, please!

 The wood accents on the island and the hood also add to this style of kitchen.
-Now I’m thinking of adding one to my range hood.
+Now I’m thinking of adding wooden appliques to my range hood.
+You can get these and others on Amazon for not much money.
 It’s such an easy update!